ARTS-Laboratory/IoT-Water-Level-Sensor/system_development/WiFi/v0.1/README.md

 This sensor package uses a WINC1500 shield to connect to the Internet over Wifi.
 It is produced by Adafruit Industries.
 Here is a [tutorial](https://learn.adafruit.com/adafruit-winc1500-wifi-shield-for-arduino) by them for how to set up and use the board.
+The WINC1500 has an SD card module on it.

 ### Adafruit IO